Esc

 If you’re using Claude Code (or any agentic tool), think about it in these terms:

 1. Invest in the OS layer.
 A CLAUDE.md project constitution and .ai/ context directory are your OS configuration.
-They tell the agent how to behave in your environment.
+They tell the agent how to behave in your environment — your conventions, your architecture, your constraints.
+Without them, every session starts from scratch.

 4. Let the agent orchestrate.
 The power isn’t in any single skill or MCP.
 It’s in the agent’s ability to combine them — reading a GitHub issue, querying the database for context, generating code that follows your project conventions, and creating a PR.
 That’s the OS doing its job.